GLOBAL MARKETS-Stocks tumble as disappointing earnings fan investor fears

 By Tommy Wilkes

-LONDON, Jan 21 (Reuters) - European shares dropped on Friday, following on from losses in Asia and a late slump in the U.S. as fears about the pace of monetary policy tightening and a batch of weaker-than-expected earnings knocked investor confidence again.
+LONDON, Jan 21 (Reuters) - Stock markets dropped on Friday, following on from a late slump in the U.S. as fears about the pace of monetary policy tightening and weaker-than-expected earnings from companies that soared in the pandemic hit investor confidence.

-Disappointing subscriber growth at streaming giant Netflix, which sent its share price tumbling nearly 20% late on Thursday, added to nerves.
+Disappointing subscriber growth at streaming giant Netflix NFLX.O, which sent its share price tumbling nearly 20% late on Thursday, added to nerves.
+Other stocks that boomed during the pandemic such as Peloton PTON.O are also dropping fast as investors worry about slowing growth.

 The Nasdaq, the standout performer of the stock market boom since the pandemic started, has fallen more than 10% from its peak and is on track for its worst week since 2020.
-Futures pointed to more losses in the United States ESc1, NQcv1 when Wall Street opened.
+Futures point to more losses on U.S equity markets ESc1, NQcv1 when Wall Street opens.

-MSCI's broadest index of Asia-Pacific shares outside Japan .MIAPJ0000PUS skidded 1%, dragged by Australian shares .AXJO, while Japan's Nikkei stock index .N225 slid 0.9%.
+MSCI's broadest index of Asia-Pacific shares outside Japan .MIAPJ0000PUS fell 1%, dragged by Australian shares .AXJO, while Japan's Nikkei stock index .N225 slid 0.9%.

 But the sharpest drops in recent days have been in U.S. markets.